SystemsApproach/tcpcc/tcp_ip.rst

-The discussion up to this point assumes the receiver is able to keep pace with the sender, but because this is not necessarily the case and the both the sender and receiver have buffers of some fixes size, the receiver needs some way to slow down the sender.
+The discussion up to this point assumes the receiver is able to keep pace with the sender, but because this is not necessarily the case and the both the sender and receiver have buffers of some fixed size, the receiver needs some way to slow down the sender.
 This is the essence of flow control.

+While we have already pointed out that flow control and congestion control are different problems, it's important to understand how flow control works first, because the windowing mechanism used to implement flow control turns out to have an important role in congestion control too.
+Windowing provides the sender with clear instructions on how much data can be "in flight" (not yet acknowledged) which is essential for both problems.

 In what follows, we reintroduce the fact that both buffers are of some finite size, denoted ``SendBufferSize`` and ``RcvBufferSize``,